Help only available to older Brits

 Cold Weather Payment

-You’ll receive £25 payments when your local temperature is either recorded as, or forecast to be, an average of zero degrees Celsius or below over seven consecutive days between 1 November and 31 March each year.
+You’ll receive a £25 payment when your local temperature is either recorded as, or forecast to be, an average of zero degrees Celsius or below over seven consecutive days between 1 November and 31 March each year.

 Warm Homes Discount

-You'll qualify for the discount if, on July 10 2016, all of the following apply:
+You can qualify for the discount if all of the following apply:

-- your electricity supplier was part of the scheme
+your electricity supplier is part of the scheme

-- you were getting the Guarantee Credit element of Pension Credit
+you are getting the Guarantee Credit element of Pension Credit

 Insulation and heating schemes

-You can free loft insulation and other energy efficiency improvements from your energy supplier under the Energy Company Obligation and sometimes through other grants.
+You can free loft insulation and other energy efficiency improvements from your energy supplier under the Energy Company Obligation (ECO) scheme and sometimes through other grants.

-Find out how it'll affect you on the Government's website.
+Find out how to take advantage on the Government's website.

-As well as free medication over 60s can also get free eye tests and there’s 25% off glasses at Specsavers from Monday to Friday on ranges for over 60s to boot.
+Over 60s can also get free eye tests and there’s 20% off glasses at Specsavers on ranges for over 60s to boot.
 Boots also offer 20% discounts for the over 60s, as well as all additional pairs being half price.